 1 teaspoon vanilla

-In a saucepan melt the butter and stir in the chocolate chips and mix until combined.
+In a saucepan on medium, melt the butter and chocolate chips, stirring until combined.

-In a mixing bowl, combine the sugar with this melted chocolate mixture.
-Add the marscapone, coffee, vanilla and eggs.
-Mix until smooth.
+In the bowl of an electric mixer, stir together the sugar and the melted butter/chocolate mixture.
+Add the mascapone, coffee, vanilla and eggs.
+Stir until smooth.

-In a separate bowl, whisk the flour, cocoa and salt.
-Carefully add it to the chocolate mixture, stir just until combined.
+In a separate bowl whisk the flour, cocoa and salt.
+Carefully add it to the chocolate mixture, stirring until just combined.

-Pour batter into prepared 8×8 pan and smooth top to ensure even baking.
-Bake for 40 minutes or so, until a tester comes out clean.
-Cool in the pan.
+Pour batter into the prepped 8×8 pan.
+Bake for 40 minutes or until a toothpick test comes out clean.
+Let cool in the pan.

 While brownies are cooling, make the ganache.
-In a double boiler, heat the chocolate chips, heavy cream and butter, stirring until smooth.
-Lastly, stir in the vanilla.
-The ganache should be a nice shiny consistency, when ready, pour over the brownies in the pan.
+In a double boiler, melt the chocolate chips, heavy cream and butter, stirring until smooth.
+Stir in the vanilla.
+The ganache should be glossy when ready.

 Those look absolutely amazing!!!
 I’m afraid to make them because I could definitely eat every last one by myself, but I guess I’ll just have to take that risk!